 To appeal to the Tribunal, you should complete the online or paper form.
 The Tribunal charges a fee of £80 consider your case “on the papers”, and a fee of £140 if you want to present your case at a hearing.

 Judicial Review is a civil court procedure to review government decisions where you have no other right of appeal.
 It might be appropriate if you do not have a right of appeal to the Tribunal, or if your further Tribunal applications have been refused and you still believe you have a case to argue.

 Even if the Home Office or UK Visas & Immigration has made a mistake in deciding your application, a fresh application might still be a quicker route to getting the outcome you want.
 You should also take into account your existing immigration status and whether an appeal would protect it.

 Time limits are usually short and strict in all forms of immigration appeal.
 I can review your case in full and advise you on your options at short notice.

 If you decide to appeal, I will prepare detailed grounds of appeal, and (where this is an option) advise you on the kinds of supporting evidence that you will need.
-I instruct an expert barrister to represent you at your hearing, and review your case regularly to see if additional representations might result in your case being heard sooner, or in the Home Office withdrawing its decision.
+I instruct an expert barrister to provide an opinion if your case is complex, and to represent you at any hearing.
+I review your case regularly to see if additional representations might result in your case being heard sooner, or in the Home Office withdrawing its decision.

-If you have recently had an application refused, contact me to discuss your options.
+I advise businesses and individuals about immigration law across the South of England including London, Guildford, Woking, Basingstoke, Winchester, Southampton and Bournemouth.
+If you have recently had an immigration application refused, contact me to discuss your options.